ardituran/astro-api-test/README.md

 ## 📋 Overview

 This project demonstrates automated API testing for the ReqRes REST API using Playwright framework.
-The test suite covers 8 comprehensive scenarios including positive, negative, and edge cases.
+The test suite covers 15 comprehensive scenarios including positive, negative, and edge cases across all CRUD operations.

 **Base API**: `https://reqres.in/api`